Hitchwiki/hitchwiki/INSTALL-vagrant.md

 Depending on your connection this will take some time (40mb for MW alone).

-When errors happen, fix them in `roles` and check the syntax with
+When errors happen, fix them in `./roles/*/tasks/main.yml` and check the syntax with
 ```
 ansible-playbook hitchwiki.yml --syntax-check
 ```

-Show hosts in the hitchwiki group (configured in `ansible.cfg`):
+Show hosts in the hitchwiki group (configured in `hosts` and `ansible.cfg`):
 ```
 ansible hitchwiki --list-hosts
 ```